ralismark/ralismark.github.io/_posts/2020-11-29-treap-rope.md

 *Cartesian Tree.
 Source: [wikipedia](https://en.wikipedia.org/wiki/Cartesian_tree#/media/File:Cartesian_tree.svg)*

-Though you can convert a list of numbers into a Cartesian tree, we won't need to -- just join a bunch of single-element trees to do the same thing.
+While you can convert a list of numbers into a Cartesian tree, we won't need to -- just join a bunch of single-element trees to do the same thing.

 # Join

 The first operation we'll tackle is joining.
-The final tree will need to satisfy the heap property, so the root node must be the smallest element.
-Fortunately, since both original trees satisfy the heap property, we know the smallest overall element must be one of the two root nodes.
+Lets suppose we have two trees we want to join.
+The final tree will need to satisfy the heap property, so the root node must be the smallest element out of both trees.
+Fortunately, since the original trees satisfy the heap property, we know the smallest overall element must be one of the two root nodes.

-We'll assume the left root is smaller.
-We can just mirror our final algorithm if the right root was actually greater.
+We'll assume the left root is smaller -- we can just mirror our final algorithm if the right root was actually greater.
 Here's an example:

 {% graph %}
 digraph {